Jahia/jcontent/README.md

     }

 - `id` is a unique identifier
-- `priority` defines in a list of action the order to display actions (not implemented yet)
+- `priority` defines in a list of action the order to display actions
 - `action` is the registered action to use
 - `call` is the function to execute when the action is triggered
 - `icon` is the icon for the action (not implemented yet)